xofbd/unfair-coin-bayes/README.md

 # Unfair Coin Bayesian Simulation
 This repository creates a web app that simulates the evolving probability distribution of an unfair coin to come up heads using Bayes's theorem.
 The prior distribution is a Beta distribution with both shape parameters set to one, resulting in a uniform distribution.
-This repository is ready to deploy a Bokeh figure on Heroku. <br>
+This repository is ready to deploy a Bokeh figure on Heroku.
+An exmaple of the app can be seen at https://tdi-ml-unfair-coin.herokuapp.com <br>

 ## Prerequisites
 You will need to have these Python packages installed: <br>